-The benefits of a Special Purpose FSA (SPFSA) are similar to those of a health care FSA.
+The benefits of a Special Purpose FSA (SPFSA), sometimes also called a Limited Purpose FSA (LPFSA), are similar to those of a health care FSA.
 These accounts are often paired with another account type, typically a health savings account (HSA), which the law prohibits from being offered with a health care FSA.
 You can spend your SPFSA funds on vision and dental expenses to save your HSA funds.
 Qualified expenses include teeth cleanings, dental and eye exams, oral and eye surgery, glasses, and contact lenses.
 (We list more eligible expenses in Chapter 3.)
-Generally, you can use your SPFSA fund for reimbursement of the eligible vision and dental expenses incurred by you, your spouse, your child who hasn't attained age 27 as of the end of the year, or your tax dependent for health coverage purposes.
+Generally, you can use your SPFSA funds for reimbursement of the eligible vision and dental expenses incurred by you, your spouse, your child who hasn't attained age 27 as of the end of the year, or your tax dependent for health coverage purposes.